hellmake/CAST-Highlight-Workshop/content/4_PortfolioResults/41_CloudReady.md

 ![Service Recommendations](/images/PortfolioCloud-5.png)

 ### Solving issues
-Likewise, all of the ***Blockers*** and ***Boosters*** identified on all the apps are brought together in the ***Cloud Requirements*** tab.
+Likewise, all of the ***Blockers*** and ***Boosters*** identified on all the apps are brought together in the ***Cloud Patterns*** tab.
 You can see that several of them are not *agnostic* but in fact limited to a specific cloud provider.
 Clicking on the number of affected apps for a requirement brings up the list of said apps:
 ![Boosters](/images/PortfolioCloud-6.png)
-When it comes to *Blockers* you also get the total number of *Roadblocks* and estimate of the effort required to fix them:
+When it comes to *Blockers* you also get the total number of *Occurrences* and estimate of the effort required to fix them:
 ![Blockers](/images/PortfolioCloud-7.png)
 This is where you can make strategic decisions about how to tackle some issues, for example assigning a transverse team of experts to fix a specific Blocker throughout the whole portfolio.

 ### Catering to specific needs
-Similar to *Cloud Requirements*, if your migration strategy involves some systematic *Containerization* of apps, clicking on that tab will take you to the consolidated list of requirements:
+Similar to *Cloud Patterns*, if your migration strategy involves some systematic *Containerization* of apps, clicking on that tab will take you to the consolidated list of requirements:
 ![Containerization](/images/PortfolioCloud-8.png)
 And here's another use case: you may have applications already running across multiple cloud providers that you would like to consolidate on AWS.
 Click on the ***Multi-Cloud*** tab and see what will need to be addressed to make this move easier.
 ![Multi-Cloud](/images/PortfolioCloud-9.png)

 ### App to App Dependencies
 Unless you clearly understand the boundaries and technical interactions of each of your applications across your entire portfolio, it is a real challenge to consolidate the various software links, especially when you have hundreds or even thousands of apps.
 However, anticipating and estimating the impact of a change in the application landscape is key, regardless of the use case (Cloud migration, application modernization, software resiliency heatmap, etc.)
-In the top menu's ***DASHBOARDS***, choose ***Application Links*** to explore the relationships declared between the apps:
+In the top menu's drawer, under ***Advanced Insights***, choose ***Application Links*** to explore the relationships declared between the apps:
 ![App Dependencies](/images/PortfolioCloud-10.png)
 Selecting applications you intend to migrate, you can immediately see which ones are in their adhenrence and might be impacted by the next wave of migrations.